CE MARKING MAY BECOME OBSOLETE

 By Kim Boll Jensen, Bolls Rådgivnings- & Testcenter

-Once the CE marking with all its testing and documentation requirements is in place, most expect to be covered for the rest of the product's life.
-This is only true for products with a short lifespan.
-Indeed, there are certain 'traps' that surprise many producers.
+Once the CE marking, with all its testing and documentation requirements, is in place, most expect to be covered for the rest of the product's life.
+This is only true for products with a short lifetime.
+Indeed, there are certain "traps" that surprise many manufacturers.

-The Directives require that all products be produced in accordance with the latest/applicable standards at all times.
-Information on the standards in force can be obtained from the Internet (see link at the bottom of the article) under Harmonised Standards.
-Here you have to look at the dow date (dow = Date Of Withdrawal), which indicates the latest date for when the old standard should be withdrawn.
-Or, to put it more understandably, when the new standard should be complied with at the latest.
+The Directives require that all products are produced to the latest/applicable standards at all times.
+Information on which standards are applicable can be found on the Internet (see Useful links) under Harmonised Standards.
+Here you should look at the dow date (dow = Date Of Withdrawal), which indicates the latest date for withdrawal of the old standard.
+Or, to put it a little more understandably, the latest date by which the new standard must be complied with.

 It will typically be 2-3 years from the time a new standard is published in the Official Journal until the old one is deleted, i.e. a transitional period of 2-3 years.

 The Low Voltage Directive is relatively innocent.
 There are many product family standards that have been in use for many years.
-When a product is approved according to the applicable standards, there are usually nicely long transition periods between the standard used and the new version of the standard coming into force.
-Almost no new product family standards are introduced under this directive.
+When a product is approved to the standards in force, there are usually fairly long transition periods between the standard being used and the new version of the standard coming into force.
+Almost no new product family standards are introduced under this Directive.